Do Dental Implants Stop Jawbone Shrinkage Completely?

 Dental Implants Team

-One of the most common concerns patients raise after losing a tooth is what happens to the jawbone over time.
-Jawbone shrinkage — clinically known as bone resorption — is a natural biological process that occurs when a tooth is no longer present to stimulate the surrounding bone.
-Dental implants are widely recognised as one of the most effective ways to help maintain jawbone density following tooth loss.
+Jawbone shrinkage, clinically known as bone resorption, is a natural biological process that occurs when a tooth is no longer present to stimulate the surrounding bone.
+Over time, this can affect facial structure, the fit of dentures, and overall oral health.
+Dental implants are widely recognised as one of the most effective ways to help maintain jawbone density following tooth loss, but the question of whether they stop jawbone shrinkage completely deserves a careful, balanced answer.

 What Is Jawbone Shrinkage and Why Does It Happen?